The Ultimate 2-Day Highlights Itinerary To Traditional Kyoto

 2-day itinerary to Kyoto

-After Fushimi Inari, make your way to TĹŤfuku-ji Temple.
-After Tofuku Temple, grab lunch at Wagyu Sushi Roll, a great place famous for its Wagyu beef sushi.
+After Fushimi Inari, make your way to Tōfuku-ji Temple.
+After Tofuku Temple, grab lunch at Wagyu Sushi Roll, a great place famous for its wagyu beef sushi.

 From Arashiyama Bamboo Forest, make your way to Kinkaku-ji temple.
 This temple is famous for its golden exterior.
-It is at its best with the sun shining on it—definitely a beautiful sight to see!
+It is at its best with the sun shining on it, so try to get there when the sun is out.

 For dinner, I highly recommend Kyoto Engine Ramen!
 This place has the best ramen in Kyoto, and they have gluten-free and vegan options, too!